William Aplin: Politics

 William Aplin was a personable, friendly man of intelligence who was blessed with enormous energy.
-He took a keen interest in the community from an early age in addition to his business affairs.
-He was elected to the first Townsville Municipal Council in 1866 and at 29 years of age, became Mayor of Townsville in 1869.
-He worked on committees for schools, hospitals and cemeteries and was appointed by the Government a Justice of the Peace in Townsville.
+He took a keen interest in the community from an early age, in addition to his business affairs.
+He was elected to the first Townsville Municipal Council in 1866 and at 29 years of age, became Lord Mayor of Townsville in 1869.
+He worked on committees for schools, hospitals and cemeteries and was appointed by the Government as Justice of the Peace in Townsville.
 He was a member of the board of trustees for the Townsville Grammar School in 1888.

-He was well regarded on the Etheridge goldfield, where in 1875 the miners at the Royal Hotel in Georgetown petitioned him to stand for election as Member of the Queensland Legislative Assembly for the Burke District, but he declined saying that his business engagements required the whole of his attention.
-Maintaining an interest in pastoralism, he was elected to the Thuringowa Divisional Board at Townsville in 1879 and at 41 years became its Chairman in 1882.
+He was well regarded on the Etheridge Gold field, where in 1875 the miners at the Royal Hotel in Georgetown petitioned him to stand for election as Member of the Queensland Legislative Assembly for the Burke District, but he declined saying that his business engagements required the whole of his attention.
+Maintaining an interest in Pastoralism, he was elected to the Thuringowa Divisional Board at Townsville in 1879 and at 41 years became its Chairman in 1882.
 After moving to Southwick he was elected to the Dalrymple Divisional Board at Charters Towers in 1883 and served on it for 17 years up to his death.
 He was a member and became President of the North Queensland Pastoral and Agricultural Association.
-William Aplin was appointed at 40 years of ae to the Queensland Legislative Council at Brisbane on 19 Oct 1880 and served as a parliamentarian for the rest of his life.
+William Aplin was appointed at 40 years of age to the Queensland Legislative Council at Brisbane on 19 Oct 1880 and served a parliamentarian for the rest of his life.
 He was renowned for giving much useful help in debates affecting the more distant parts of the Colony.